 Summer Reading List for Kids (book suggestions for ages 9 to 13)

-Summer is halfway over, have your kids run out of books to read?
-If you’re needing a few new book suggestions, this summer reading list has a few tried and true summer reading book ideas for kids, perfect for middle grades.
+Summer is halfway over.
+Have your kids run out of books to read?
+If you need a few new book suggestions, this summer reading list has several tried and true summer reading book ideas for kids, perfect for middle grades.
 (4th – 8th grades)

 summer reading ideas for kids (middle grade reading list)